Planning on going to law school in the United States? Read on and learn everything you need to know about how to start the application process.

-English comprehension factors heavily into success on the LSAT, too, so foreign students who are just starting to learn English should set aside extra prep time for language studies.
+This half-day standardized test is designed to assess reading comprehension, analytical reasoning, and logical reasoning.
+English comprehension factors heavily into success on this important law school admissions test, so foreign students who are just starting to learn English should set aside extra prep time for language studies.

 October 2023 update

 Starting August 2024, LSAC will be making changes to the structure of the test.
-The analytical reasoning section of the LSAT will be removed and replaced with another logical reasoning section.
+The analytical reasoning section will be removed and replaced with another logical reasoning section.
 The structure of the multiple-choice section for the 2024-2025 testing cycle will consist of two scored logical reasoning sections and one scored reading comprehension section, plus one unscored section of either logical reasoning or reading comprehension.
 Score ranges will not be affected and remain the same.

 What Is the LSAT?